lasr-lab/opentouch-interface/README.md

 - **No Grouping in Code Interface**: The code interface currently does not support the grouping of multiple sensors.
 - **Limited Data Annotation and Replay**: Data annotations and replay of recorded data are only available through the dashboard.

 ---

+## Contribution
+If you want to contribute to OpenTouch Interface, you can find an explanation on how to do so [here](CONTRIBUTING.md).

+---